BIS305/bis305/GitReset&The3Locations.md

 ![A screenshot of a cell phone Description automatically generated](.//reset_images/image4.PNG)

-So, we see the content of the repo HEAD, stage, and working tree is the same.
+So, we see the content of the repo HEAD, stage, and working tree are the same.

 Soft Reset